Northern Virginia Astronomy Club (NOVAC)

 Our programs include

-- Monthly meetings with speakers from the professional community and from our building
+- Monthly meetings with speakers from the professional community and from our membership

 - Providing dark sky sites for member observing, group and individual, around the area, and as far as WV